Colgate University Libraries

 Each member of the library faculty is assigned to two, three, or four academic departments.
 The librarian liaisons share responsibility with departmental faculty for the selection of library materials and most are active selectors.
 Liaisons also provide academic departments with information about new acquisitions, services, and changes in library policy.
 They help ensure that the Libraries act in response to the faculty's needs.
 They try to stay abreast of new courses, programs, and faculty interests, and any other developments likely to influence the need for library resources and services.
 Many departmental liaisons are also active in providing instruction in information literacy.
 Here is the list of current liaisons.

-Emily Hutton-Hughes, the Head of Collection Development supervises the Acquisitions and Serials Departments and coordinates collection development activity in both Case and Cooley libraries.
-She welcomes questions about acquisition or collection development policy as well as suggestions for strengthening the collection.
+Mike Poulin, the Head of Collection Management supervises the Acquisitions and Serials Departments and coordinates collection development activity in both Case and Cooley libraries.
+He welcomes questions about acquisition or collection development policy as well as suggestions for strengthening the collection.

 The Library welcomes donations or gifts of books which support the University's programs.
 Gifts/donations are added according to the same selection criteria as purchased materials.
 Since processing and housing materials is expensive, the library reserves the right to accept or discard any materials received as gifts/donations.
 If gifts are accepted it should be understood that, upon receipt the University becomes the owner of the material and, as such, reserves the right to determine its retention, location, cataloging treatment, and other considerations related to its use, maintenance, or removal.
 Gifts/donations that are not added to the collection are usually put in the library book sale or forwarded to other libraries.